openai/multiagent-particle-envs/ScenarioIdeas.md

 - Kills are rewarded(granted points or not)
 - ships are rewarded(one ship is worth 1 point)
 #### Notes
-- Co-op can be implemented in the way that share sight
+- Co-op can be implemented in the way that share sight with allay
+- Co-op can still attack each other